INNOVATION THROUGH AUTOMATION

 Robotic random bin picking technology allows for containers to be bulk-filled with parts that have just cleared through manufacturing cells.
 This sort of bin picking technology can send bins to downstream operations, set each bin in place and thus keep the automated manufacturing running smoothly.

-3D vision systems and tools using flexible end of arm (EOAT) systems are utilized to configure a number of bin setups:
+3D vision systems and tools using flexible end-of-arm (EOAT) systems are utilized to configure many bin setups:

 • Can remove tier sheets, used to separate part layers